playfulprogramming/playfulprogramming/content/blog/angular-internals-zonejs/index.md

 });
 ```

-Let's pause and think about this code for a moment, from a theoretical level:
+Let's pause and think about this code for a moment from a theoretical level:

 `setTimeout` sets a timer internally using the JavaScript engine of the code's execution.
 This code then has a callback which is called after the timer has passed.
-How does Zone.js know that it should treat the `throw new Error` as part of its execution context, if the callback is called "externally" by the JavaScript engine?
+How does Zone.js know that it should treat the `throw new Error` as part of its execution context if the callback is called "externally" by the JavaScript engine?

 The answer is...
 Well, it doesn't by default.
 If Zone.js is implemented in a trivial manner, it does not handle `setTimeout` or any other asynchronous API properly.

 Unfortunately for us, our apps regularly make use of asynchronous operations to function.
 Luckily, Zone.js is not implemented trivially and does its best to patch all of the async APIs your application might use to redirect the execution of tasks back into its "context".

-While the specifics of how this is done is a bit complex, the gist of it is that Zone.js calls a bit of code after the async code finishes to notify Zone.js to pick up the execution from where it left off.
+While the specifics of how this is done are a bit complex, the gist of it is that Zone.js calls a bit of code after the async code finishes to notify Zone.js to pick up the execution from where it left off.

 This might look something like this: